kasia-dasko/data_monitoring_anomaly_detection_projects/README.md

 **Technologies used:**

--Python – main programming language
+1. Python – main programming language
--Apache Kafka – real-time data streaming platform -Streamlit – for building the interactive dashboard
+2. Apache Kafka – real-time data streaming platform
+3. Streamlit – for building the interactive dashboard

 **How to run the project**